Yale-Medicaid/Documentation/docs/tmsis/tmsis_getting_started.md

 	- Clusters: Milgram
 	- Special Requests: request access to the `medicaid` group.

+## Using Milgram

+Once you've obtained access, sign into [Milgram OnDemand](ood-milgram.ycrc.yale.edu).
+You may need to be connected to the Yale VPN even if you're on the Yale Secure Wi-Fi.

+There are three ways you'll regularly interact with Milgram.

+### File Explorer

+First, you'll want to peruse files.
+Open OnDemand, then click on Files -> Home Directory in the navbar.
+That should take you to `/home/your_net_id/`.
+To see the Medicaid lab data and code, click "change directory" and enter `/gpfs/milgram/pi/medicaid_lab/`.

+### Coding
+You should do most of your own work in the `project` subfolder

+### Terminal

-The special requests are not always honored; once you obtain access to Milgram, check your permissions by typing `groups` (or `groups [your_net_id]`) in the terminal.
+- terminal: The special requests are not always honored; once you obtain access to Milgram, check your permissions by typing `groups` (or `groups [your_net_id]`) in the terminal.
 If you see `medicaid`, you're good to go.
-If not, let Anthony know.
+If not, let Anthony know.; also mention alias for medicaid_lab

-## Using Milgram

-Once you have access to the `medicaid` group, you should be able to access the T-MSIS data.

 ## T-MSIS Tech Stack

+## Getting Help